-PhazeComp will perform all of the calculations expected of a petroleum engineering PVT program, including the simulation of all standard PVT experiments, the prediction of gravity-induced compositional gradients, and the generation of black oil PVT tables.
+As always, PhazeComp will perform all the calculations expected of a petroleum engineering PVT program, including the simulation of all standard PVT experiments, the prediction of gravity-induced compositional gradients, and the generation of phase envelopes, black oil PVT tables, and plots.
 It will use any of the industry standard cubic equations of state and will easily interface with other industry standard software, such as reservoir simulators.
 These capabilities are not unusual, but PhazeComp also has many unique features, which include:

 PhazeComp acts as a virtual PVT laboratory.
 All calculations (including PVT experiments, flash and saturation point calculations, fluid mixing, etc.) are performed in a precise, user-specified order.
 The temperatures, pressures, and compositions generated in one calculation can be saved, manipulated, and then used in subsequent calculations.